waltscience/forest-wind-damage/README.md

 treatments, and create bootstrapped mean distributions using an 50,000 random samples.
 The empirical means are compared to the boostrapped mean distributions to calculate p-values.

+A detailed explanation of the analysis methods is available in the forthcoming paper. *A link to the paper will be placed here once it is published*.

 #### Data
 There are three datasheets in this repository - ba.csv, damage.csv, and analysisdata.csv.